Hyun Bin: Philanthropy

 On October 29, 2013, Hyun received the President's award at the 50th Savings Day held by the Financial Services Committee, for saving 35 billion won (approximately US$33 million) within 17 years.
-In February 2016, Hyun was involved in an awareness campaign against animal cruelty.
+In February 2016, he was involved in an awareness campaign against animal cruelty.
 As part of the project, Hyun's agency VAST Entertainment released pictures of him posing with a retired search and rescue dog named "Vision".

-In March 2020, it was revealed that Hyun made a secret donation of 200 million won to the non-profit organization, Community Chest of Korea, to help fight against the COVID-19 outbreak on February 21, 2020.
-Hyun is also included as a member in the "Honor Society", a group of major private donors, for his many donations to different causes.
+In March 2020, Hyun made a secret donation of 200 million won to the non-profit organization, Community Chest of Korea, to help fight against the COVID-19 outbreak on February 21, 2020.
+Hyun was also included as a member in the "Honor Society", a group of major private donors, for his many donations to different causes.
 He has continually supported projects by organizations such as Save the Children, Community Chest of Korea and international relief NGOs.